top of page

 THE ROLE OF PLASTIC WASTE AND RECYCLING

 The surge in microplastics in breast milk reflects the alarming scale of plastic pollution globally.
-Plastic waste that ends up in oceans and rivers eventually breaks down into microplastics, entering the food chain through aquatic organisms.
+Plastic waste in oceans and rivers eventually turns into microplastics, entering the food chain through aquatic organisms.
 As humans consume these organisms, microplastics can find their way into human tissues, including breast tissue.

 Addressing the problems of microplastics requires multiple strategies, particularly reducing plastic production, properly managing waste, and encouraging recycling.